neutrons-ai/nexus-processor/docs/performance-analysis-parquet-vs-tiled.md

 ### Summary

 The lakehouse approach (nexus-processor → Parquet → Iceberg) is the right architecture for repeated, large-scale time-slicing queries.
-The one-time ETL cost pays off with **5-10x faster queries**.
+The one-time ETL cost (which now includes embedding `pulse_time` directly in events) pays off with **10-15x faster queries** by eliminating joins at query time.

 ---